OpenNMT/CTranslate2/CONTRIBUTING.md

 One of the benefits of this dynamic loading is that multiple versions of cuBLAS and cuDNN are supported by the same binary.
 In particular, users can install any CUDA 12.x version as long as it provides `libcublas.so.12`.

-The Python library only support CUDA 12.x.
+The Python library only supports CUDA 12.x.
 C++ source code is always compatible with CUDA 11, possible to use CUDA 11 libraries during compilation to create CUDA 11.x support wheel.

 ### Updating other dependencies